 - Johnson & Johnson / Janssen

-The vaccines were developed to prevent COVID-19 in individuals 16 and older for Pfizer, and 18 and older for Moderna and Johnson & Johnson / Janssen.
+The vaccines were developed to prevent COVID-19 and are available to individuals 12 and older for Pfizer, and 18 and older for Moderna and Johnson & Johnson / Janssen.

 Is the COVID-19 vaccine safe?